 *cues Game of Thrones soundtrack*

 But for the past few weeks, I’ve strangely been drawn to Christian songs.
-Not just any but Kenyan gospel songs that we grew up with in the 2000s.
-What I loved about them, even before I became a music junkie, is they were simple and straight to the point.
+And not just any but Kenyan gospel songs that we grew up with in the 2000s.
+What I loved about them, and I’m sure you did, is they were simple and straight to the point.

 They were also free of all the glam and social media fame you see nowadays.
-It wasn’t about how many hits you got on YouTube, but about the spiritual message.
-Maybe that’s why they are so memorable.
+It wasn’t about how many hits you got on YouTube, but the deep spiritual message you were sending.
+Maybe that’s why they are still so memorable.

 Remember the animated video of dancing sunflowers singing Tumshukuruni Bwana by Reuben Kagame?
 Who’d periodically look at you and flash a smile at the camera?
 Aah, good times.

-Initially, I wanted to combine the old school with the few real gospel songs of our time.
-But the old has too much gold; I almost got lost in the music archives guys.
+Initially, I wanted to combine the old school with the few real Swahili gospel songs of our time.
+But the old has too much gold; I almost got lost in the music archives.

-So let me give you 10 old school Kenyan gospel songs that will take you way back in time.
-From the original Mercy Masika to Kanjii Mbugua when HD cameras were still a rumor.
-Know what, I bet your mom was still cooking chapatis when you first heard these jams.
+Let these 10 old school Kenyan gospel songs take you way back in time.
+From the original Mercy Masika to The Man Kanjii Mbugua when HD cameras were still a rumor.
+Know what, I bet your mom was still cooking chapatis on Sundays when you first heard these jams.

 P.S.
 Please don’t blame me if these Swahili gospel songs get stuck on replay in your head for the rest of the week.

-If there’s something I’ve learnt in these past weeks, it’s that you don’t have to be a Christian to know who God is.
+If there’s something I’ve learned in these past few weeks, it’s this: you don’t have to be a Christian to know who God is.